neopragma/help/README.md

 #### Gnome Keyring setup for Github PAT

+#### Problem

-#### How to store the Github Personal Access Token locally on a Linux instance using Gnome Keyring
+How to store the Github Personal Access Token locally on a Linux instance using Gnome Keyring

 #### Solution